-We are grateful for the long-term support of the Nationale Postcode Loterij.
+We are grateful for the long-term support The support of the Nationale Postcode of the Nationale Postcode Loterij.
 In 2023, the amount of the contribution was €1,350,000.
 This contribution means we can do more to help children and young people with a disability.
 For example, through the Work & Respect programme (see page 20) in Kenya, Rwanda and Ethiopia.
 This programme enabled 643 young people with a disability to complete vocational training that significantly improved their employment and income prospects.